alex-kalanis/kw_images/README.md

 [![License](https://poser.pugx.org/alex-kalanis/kw_images/license.svg?v=1)](https://packagist.org/packages/alex-kalanis/kw_images)
 [![Code Coverage](https://scrutinizer-ci.com/g/alex-kalanis/kw_images/badges/coverage.png?b=master&v=1)](https://scrutinizer-ci.com/g/alex-kalanis/kw_images/?branch=master)

+Gallery on (remote) file system tree.

-Working with images on system in dir tree.
+Working with images in tree-like gallery.
 Usually these libraries uses volume as their data source, but it is possible to set different (external) storage and use it.
-Just a few things cannot be done remotely and these will dump processed content locally and after changes returns it back to storage.
+Just a few things cannot be done remotely and these will dump processed content locally and after changes returns it back to the storage.

 ## PHP Installation

 ```
 {
     "require": {
-        "alex-kalanis/kw_images": "2.0"
+        "alex-kalanis/kw_images": "2.1"
     }
 }
 ```